Products

 - Select single-plane or two-plane balancing mode

-- Press "Run#0" button to measure initial vibration
+- Press "Run#0" in the software to measure initial vibration

 Trial weight installation